RaspAP/raspap-docs/docs/multiple.md

 sudo hostapd -dd /etc/hostapd/wlan0.conf /etc/hostapd/wlan1.conf
 ```

 Connect clients to each AP and monitor the output.
-You may stop `hostapd` from the terminal with the `CTRL+C` keystroke.
-Alternatively, you may send the process to the background with `CTRL+Z` and restore it to the foreground with `fg`.
+You may stop `hostapd` from the terminal with the ++ctrl+c++ keystroke.
+Alternatively, you may send the process to the background with ++ctrl+z++ and restore it to the foreground with `fg`.

 ## Troubleshooting
 With RaspAP's DHCP logging option enabled, it can be useful to monitor this service's activity from the terminal.
 Execute `tail -f /tmp/dnsmasq.log` and try associating and disconnecting client devices from each AP.